Birthright citizenship in the United States: Plyler v. Doe

 The court did suggest (in dicta) that resident aliens whose entry was unlawful were, nonetheless, "within the jurisdiction" of the states in which they reside.

 no plausible distinction with respect to Fourteenth Amendment 'jurisdiction' can be drawn between resident aliens whose entry into the United States was lawful, and resident aliens whose entry was unlawful.

 In 2006, Judge James C. Ho wrote in a law review article that with the Plyler decision "any doubt was put to rest" whether the 1898 Wong Kim Ark decision applied given that "[in Plyler] all nine justices agreed that the Equal Protection Clause protects legal and illegal aliens alike.
 And all nine reached that conclusion precisely because illegal aliens are 'subject to the jurisdiction' of the U.S., no less than legal aliens and U.S. citizens."
+[Italics in original.]

+Trump v.
+Barbara

+In 2025, Donald Trump issued Executive Order 14160, which required the federal government not to recognize as US citizens children born to a mother who was illegally or temporarily present in the United States unless the father was a legal US citizen or permanent resident.
+Among other litigation, the American Civil Liberties Union filed a class action, Barbara v.
+Trump, in the name of a Honduran immigrant known only as Barbara.
+This eventually became Trump v.
+Barbara, which resulted in the Supreme Court striking down the executive order and affirming that birthright citizenship applies even when the mother is not a legal permanent resident.